 It's important to use a separate test kit for each person.

-If you cannot swab their tonsils, you can swab both nostrils instead.
-The test result may be less accurate than a nose and a tonsil swab.
+If you're doing a throat and nose swab on someone else and cannot swab their throat, you can swab both nostrils instead.
+The test result may be less accurate than a throat and a nose swab.